A Beautiful Day Trip to Cajas National Park

 Cajas National Park opens from 8am to 4pm and offers free admission.
-Visitors need to register their info at the visitor center.
+Visitors need to register their information at the visitor center.
 The park opens for travelers for camping, and they have a parking lot, bathrooms, an interpreter center, and a restaurant.

 - Pacheco Farmhouse – The Best Place to Stay in Ecuador

 The most visited area for a day trip is Toreadora Lake, formed by melting glaciers.
 Toreadora Lake is the view you get as soon as you are dropped off by the bus.